makrai/notes/rouhizadeh-16-psycho-self-emnlp.md

 * Table 1 reports
   * the area under the ROC curve (AUC) for gender prediction and the
+    * AUC evaluates the class probabilities of test instances
   * Mean Square Error (MSE) for predicting age and depression
-* AUC evaluates the class probabilities of test instances
 * classifier
   * linear-SVM in the case of gender, and
   * ridge-regression in the case of depression
-* all the features that take context into account outperform P (1p) which is
+* all the features that take context into account outperform P(1p)
 * best performance by utilizing verb categories
   * integrating sentiment helps in nearly all verb categorization approaches
   * verb clusters: gains using the data-driven CCA-based verb clustering are not as large as that from Levin’s linguistically-driven classes
-* In the case of correlating behavior with a psychological measure, Pearson coefficients
+* In the case of correlating behavior with a psychological measure
-  * above .1 are considered noteworthy and
+  * Pearson above .1 are considered noteworthy and
-  * above .3 are considered approaching a “correlational upper-bound" (Meyer+ 2001)
+  * Pearson above .3 are considered approaching a “correlational upper-bound" (Meyer+ 2001)
 * Tables 2, 3, and 4 show the most predictive features,
-  using the best performing clustering method (i.e. Levin & Sentiment)
+  using the best performing clustering method (ie Levin & Sentiment)
-  * in the case of age and gender  the direction completely changes
+  * in the case of age and gender, the direction completely changes